TimeWarriors/IFTTT_RestApi/README.md

 1. Run the command: npm install
 2. Create a file in the root named "usersettings.json".
 (It can be something else but then you have to change the fileName varible in server.js")
-3. In this file you want to write in the users you wish to have registerd for the presence system.
+3. In this file you want to write in the users you wish to have registered for the presence system.
 It should be built up like the following JSON example:
 ```
 [
   {